 Self-sacrifice and imbalance

-Similarly, we may give more than we receive in our relationships and overdo at work.
+Similarly, we may give more than we receive in our relationships and overdo it at work.
 Our inner critic can be judgmental of others, too.
 When we’re critical of our partner or highly defensive, it makes it difficult to problem-solve.
 Insecure self-esteem can also make us suspicious, needy, or demanding of our partner.

 Raise Your Self-Esteem